DreamVenerable/odinbook/README.md

 ### 12. Code Refactoring for DRYness and Readability

 Evaluate the existing codebase and identify opportunities for refactoring to adhere to the "Don't Repeat Yourself" (DRY) principle.
 Streamline and consolidate repetitive code sections, making the codebase more maintainable and improving overall readability.
 Consider adding more view partials to modularize and reuse components across different views, promoting a more organized and comprehensible structure.

+### 13. Live Messaging Feature

+Introduce a real-time messaging system that allows users to engage in live conversations with their connections.
+Implement WebSocket or similar technologies to enable instant message delivery and receipt.
+Provide a user-friendly interface that displays message status (delivered, read) and supports multimedia content, enhancing the overall communication experience.
+Additionally, consider implementing typing indicators to inform users when their chat partners are composing messages.
+This feature adds a dynamic and interactive element to the platform, fostering more immediate and engaging communication among users.